sosie-js/block-plugin/README.md

 ### Block init helper

--Provides Block.init() that allow to get position of current selected and go to a block by its position.
+-Provides Block.init() that allow to get position of current selected

 ### Position Panel in SoSIE

 ![](block_position_panel.png)

+Left button allows to go to a block by its position, and then the [current position] / [total blocks]

 ## Dependencies